 A Mortgage Agreement in Principle is essentially a document to prove you have a mortgage in place.
 It is something we obtain for all our clients, and almost all lenders offer them.
 It demonstrates that you are creditworthy because of the Agreement certificate to be issued, you must pass the Lender’s credit score.

 A Mortgage Agreement in Principle is not a guarantee that you will definitely get a mortgage as your full application will require further background checks (such as evidence and income) and a satisfactory valuation of the property itself.
 However, we think it’s a good idea to get one done at the earliest opportunity for the following reasons:

 3. Knowing your Limits

-By now you know you’ve got a good credit rating because you’ve never been turned down for credit, you’ve registered on the voter’s roll and you’ve always made your credit card payments on time.
+By now you know you’ve got a good credit rating because you’ve never got turned down for credit, you’ve registered on the voter’s roll and you’ve always made your credit card payments on time.

-Our team of specialist mortgage advisors in Leeds may be able to advise you of the maximum mortgage available to you and, even more importantly together we’ll work out how much you can afford to pay back each month.
+Our team of specialist mortgage advisors in Leeds may be able to advise you of the maximum mortgage available to you.
+Even more importantly together, we’ll work out how much you can afford to pay back each month.